Augmenting a pure and hybrid vertical equilibrium scheme via data-driven surrogate modelling: Methods

 \subsubsection{Linear regression}

 Linear regression is a classical machine learning technique for approximating observed data by linear combinations of polynomial functions of the input variables.
 The method is well documented in the literature~\cite{bishop2006,murphy2012}, but we briefly recall the formulation here to establish notation.
 We denote the input variables as features and the target quantity as $y$.
 In our setting, multiple features are used to predict a single target.
-A dataset consists of $N$ observations, where each observation $i \in {1,2,\dots,N}$ contains a set of features $x_{i,d}$, with $d \in \mathbb{N}$ representing the number of features, and a corresponding target value $y_i$.
-The relation between features and target can be written as a linear combination with an error term $\epsilon_i$:
+The relation between features and the target can be written as a linear combination

-In practice, this linear combination provides an approximation rather than an exact equality.
-A more compact, vectorial form of \cref{eq_linreg_extended_linear_combination} is

-where the first entry $x_0$ of the feature vector $\boldsymbol{x_i}$ is set to 1, and $\boldsymbol{\beta}$ contains the coefficients, with $\beta_0$ representing the intercept.
-Collecting all observations yields the matrix formulation